Skip to content

 Understanding the difference between both terms is necessary to identify the attacks and how you can resolve them.
 So here are the differences-

-Attack type
+Attack Type

 Malware is a broad category of cyber-attacks.
-It includes various subcategories, including worms, spyware, viruses, trojans, and many more.
+It includes various subcategories, including worms, spyware, viruses, Trojans, and many more.

 Viruses are of many types, but all of them spread through the self-replication method.

-Method of infection
+Method of Infection

 Malware cyber-attacks are commenced through phishing or social engineering techniques.

 Viruses spread through web applications, software, and email.
-They also can be transmitted through infected websites, downloads, and storage devices.
+They can also be transmitted through infected websites, downloads, and storage devices.

-Attack operations
+Attack Operations

 The malware works in different ways.
 But most of them begin by securing continuing access to a system.
 This is done so that adversaries can slip into the network whenever they want.